piercepetit7/dub-tracker/README.md

 ICEBOX:
 <br>
-[ ] - AAU, the data will be pulled automatically from image in discord by Bot or <a href="https://www.scrapingbee.com/blog/web-scraping-javascript/">Web Scraping</a> from stat website.
+[ ] - AAU, the data will be pulled automatically from image in discord by Bot or <a href="https://www.scrapingbee.com/blog/web-scraping-javascript/">Web Scraping</a> from stat website.<br>
 [ ] -